haeussma/MTPHandler/specifications/plate_reader.md

 Describes if the respective species contributes to the absorption signal.

 - __species_id__
-    - Type: str
+    - Type: string
     - Description: Reference to species
 - __contributes_to_signal__
-    - Type: bool
+    - Type: boolean
     - Description: Whether the species' absorption contributes to the absorption signal
     - Default: True